ndmitchell/hlint/README.md

 * __Dollar__ - suggests the replacement `a $ b $ c` with `a . b $ c`.
 This hint is especially popular on the [\#haskell IRC channel](http://www.haskell.org/haskellwiki/IRC_channel).
 * __Generalise__ - suggests replacing specific variants of functions (i.e. `map`) with more generic functions (i.e. `fmap`).

 As an example, to check the file `Example.hs` with both the default hints and the dollar hint, I could type: `hlint Example.hs --hint=Default --hint=Dollar`.
-Alternatively, I could create the file `HLint.hs` in the working directory and give it the contents:

-    import "hint" HLint.Default
-    import "hint" HLint.Dollar

 ### Ignoring hints